 Despite supporting multiple devices, overheating is not a problem with this wireless router.
 It gives up to 600Mbps on the 2.4GHz and manages to provide up-to 1300Mbps on each 5GHz band.
 As the router is made to support many devices at once on a single network; it does not deliver very fast throughput for a single device.

-For UI, Desktop app does basic management and monitoring but to configure advanced settings, like port forwarding, browser-based Genie must be used.
-Netgear should do a favor to buyers by merging both interfaces into user friendly Web UI.
+For UI, the Desktop app does basic management and monitoring but to configure advanced settings, like port forwarding, browser-based Genie must be used.
+Netgear should do a favor to buyers by merging both interfaces into a user-friendly Web UI.

 Netgear Nighthawk X is a promising new entrant, nicely handles the multiple wireless devices on a single network using the tri-band concept.

 Competing with existing Linksys EA9200 and the Netgear Nighthawk X6 AC3200, the Asus AC3200 Tri-Band Router enters the AC3200 tri-band wireless router market.
 It is made for today’s homes where a lot of users need maximum wireless bandwidth.
 It is a big device with six antennas.
 On all three bands, it gives good speed.
 With an easy user interface (UI), it has many advanced features.
 Observing its unimpressive file-transfer speed and a price tag of around 300 dollars, it is expensive.

 The RT-AC3200 is the second-largest router lagging only behind the giant Netgear Nighthawk X6 AC3200 which too carries a large footprint.
 Having black color, its design is similar to the Asus RT-AC87.
 The router has lots of management features that can be accessed by a Web UI.
 A network map displays the number of connected clients.

 Asus RT-AC320 is a Router showing off a next-gen. design is a giant device with six flexible antennas that perform great at 5GHz.
 File-transfer performance should be improved.